Reserve Forces and Cadets Association: Proposed Future Structure

-In his preface to the review, James Heappey, Minister of State for the Armed Forces, paid tribute to the RFCAs ‘The RFCAs are trusted partners of the Ministry of Defence (MOD) and they have been instrumental in delivering a large number of Defence priorities on behalf of Government, not least the Future Reserves 2020 (FR20) white paper and the Cadet Expansion Programme (CEP). ’, and ‘I was delighted to see the Review’s praise for the RFCAs’ passion to deliver beyond expectations.’
-He said that the government 'fully supports the recommendations the Review makes about how the RFCAs can develop their effectiveness, efficiency, and corporate governance’ and will now ‘ consider how best to deliver this, including how to regularise the 14 existing bodies following the usual, separate, government approval process.'
+In his foreword to the review, James Heappey, Minister of State for the Armed Forces, paid tribute to the RFCAs: "The RFCAs are trusted partners of the Ministry of Defence (MOD) and they have been instrumental in delivering a large number of Defence priorities on behalf of Government, not least the Future Reserves 2020 (FR20) white paper and the Cadet Expansion Programme (CEP)", and "I was delighted to see the Review’s praise for the RFCAs’ passion to deliver beyond expectations."
+He said that the government "fully supports the recommendations the Review makes about how the RFCAs can develop their effectiveness, efficiency, and corporate governance" and will now "consider how best to deliver this, including how to regularise the 14 existing bodies following the usual, separate, government approval process."
 He also called for increased focus on a number of factors including financial resilience and diversity.

-A subsequent debate in the House of Lords, the President of the RFCA Council, Lord de Mauley, showed concern at the apparent contradiction between praise for the performance of this volunteer-led, regional structure and proposing a centralised quango.
-‘Were the draft report’s proposals to go through, they would drive a coach and horses through valuable links to civic society which are at the heart of the Armed Forces covenant—one of the few remaining areas of policy where there is a broad consensus across Parliament and the devolved Administrations…The national and regional councils should remain volunteer-led, rather than a de facto extension of the MoD.
-The changes proposed in the review would, in my judgment, fatally undermine the very strengths that the report extols and seeks to preserve.’
+During a subsequent debate in the House of Lords, the President of the RFCA Council, Lord de Mauley, showed concern at the apparent contradiction between praise for the performance of this volunteer-led, regional structure and proposing a centralised quango.
+"Were the draft report’s proposals to go through, they would drive a coach and horses through valuable links to civic society which are at the heart of the Armed Forces covenant—one of the few remaining areas of policy where there is a broad consensus across Parliament and the devolved Administrations…The national and regional councils should remain volunteer-led, rather than a de facto extension of the MoD.
+The changes proposed in the review would, in my judgment, fatally undermine the very strengths that the report extols and seeks to preserve."
 His remarks were supported by almost all the speakers in the debate, on all sides.

-The minister, Baroness Goldie, paid tribute to the RFCAs but raised concerns about a lack of diversity and argued that the ‘nub of the issue’ is that the status quo ‘ results in a situation whereby decisions on spending public money can be—and in some cases are being—taken by some persons who are not accountable to the MoD Permanent Secretary, who is the department’s principal accounting officer, with all the consequent legal responsibilities of that office.’
+The minister, Baroness Goldie, paid tribute to the RFCAs, but raised concerns about a lack of diversity and argued that the "nub of the issue" is that the status quo "results in a situation whereby decisions on spending public money can be—and in some cases are being—taken by some persons who are not accountable to the MoD Permanent Secretary, who is the department’s principal accounting officer, with all the consequent legal responsibilities of that office."